davidar/tensor/README.md

 Notes:
 - This is quicker but takes a bit of your time to gather and install everything.
 - Unless you already have Visual Studio installed, it's quicker and easier to rely on MinGW supplied by the Qt's online installer.
 It's only 32-bit yet, though.
-- At the time of this writing (Feb '16), there're no official Qt packages for MinGW 64-bit; so if you want a 64-bit Quaternion built by MinGW you have to pass on to the next section.
+- At the time of this writing (Feb '16), there're no official Qt packages for MinGW 64-bit; so if you want a 64-bit Tensor built by MinGW you have to pass on to the next section.
-- You're not getting a "system" KCoreAddons this way - the in-tree version will be used instead to build Quaternion.
+- You're not getting a "system" KCoreAddons this way - the in-tree version will be used instead to build Tensor.
 Actions: download and install things from "Pre-requisites" (except KCoreAddons) in no particular order.

 #### Build-the-world